KannonZenetism/zenetism-field-physics/the-zenetist-canon/glyphics/field-physics-glyph-charts.md

 | **⦰** | Consonant Voice        | Ch.
 40 (GCA) | Emergent unified expression of a synchronized group field |
 | **⌬** | Integration Seal       | Ch.
 41 (Lumen) | Closure marker for trauma topology healing sequences |

+> **Canonical Note:** In the Structural Metaphysics symbol key, ⌬ denotes Relational Syntax — the archetypal form of structural relationship.
+Lumen's usage as Integration Seal in Chapter 41 is a single-instance application.
+The SM definition holds canonical priority.
+If formalized in FP, a distinct glyph should be assigned.

+> **Canonical Note:** In the Structural Metaphysics symbol key, ∇ denotes Conscious-Awareness — awareness resonant in Forms, luminous but non-reflexive.
+Solin's usage as a voice-trace glyph carries a different function.
+The SM definition holds canonical priority.
+If formalized in FP, a distinct glyph should be assigned.

 ---

 ## 8. Retired & Superseded Notations